sky-raghav/BookBrowser/README.md

 ## How to run :

-First of all you have to install node.js and Angular CLI on your system.
+First of all you have to install `node.js` and `Angular CLI` on your system.
-Open cmd and goto the app directory.
+Open `cmd` and goto the app directory.
-First Install node modules by command "npm install".
+First Install node modules by command `npm install`.
-Then run "ng serve --open" to run it automatically on your browser.
+Then run `ng serve --open` to run it automatically on your browser.

 ## Development server